crystalxs/Bankruptcy-Rate-Prediction/README.md

 ## Project Goal

-The goal of this report is to precisely and accurately forecast monthly bankruptcy rates for Canada.
+The goal of this report is to precisely and accurately forecast monthly bankruptcy rates for Canada from January 2015 to December 2017.

 ## Modeling

+### Univariate

+Box-Jenkins Approach

+Holt-Winter Approach

+### Multivariate

+Box-Jenkins Approach

+Vector Autoregressive Model